tangle-network/awesome-tangle-blueprints/ai/import-paths.md

 # Cursor Rules: Blueprint SDK Import Paths

 This document provides a comprehensive reference for importing components from the Blueprint SDK, organized by feature categories.
 Each section lists the available import paths and the feature flag required to enable them.
+Be sure to pay attention to what blueprint-sdk features are required for each import.

 ## Core Components (Always Available)